vladikcomper/md-modules/utils/convsym/README.md

-# ConvSym - Symbols extraction and conversion utility
+# ConvSym - Symbol extraction and conversion utility

-**ConvSym** is a command-line utility aimed to extract symbols lists from various assembler-specific file formats and convert them into DEB1/DEB2 formats supported by the "Advanced Error Handler and Debugger" or human-readable plain-text files.
+**ConvSym** is a command-line utility aimed to extract symbol lists from various assembler-specific file formats and convert them into DEB1/DEB2 formats supported by the "Advanced Error Handler and Debugger" or human-readable plain-text files.

-It was originally designed to be used with **ASM68K** and **The Macroassembler AS**, however, ConvSym's high configurability makes it possible to use with other tools and environments, e.g. SGDK (although those may not be fully supported by the "Advanced Error Handler and Debugger").
+It was originally designed to be used with the **ASM68K** and **The Macroassembler AS** assemblers, however, ConvSym's high configurability makes it possible to use with other tools and environments, including SGDK (although those may not be fully supported by the "Advanced Error Handler and Debugger").

 The utility supports various input and output processing and transformation options, allowing for a high level of flexibility.